nanoframework/nanoFramework.IoT.Device/devices/Pn5180/README.md

 Product: 3.5, Firmware: 3.5, EEPROM: 145.0
 ```

 Current firmware versions are 3.12 (3.C) and 4.0.
 That said, this implementation supports older firmware.
-Newer firmware have better support for auto callibration, fixes bugs and added specific EMVco (payment) low level features.
+Newer firmware have better support for auto calibration, fixes bugs and added specific EMVco (payment) low level features.
 Note that the product version is the original firmware version installed. so if you've done firmware upgrade, the product version will always remain the one from the original firmware.

 Note that this implementation does not support firmware update.
 You should use NXP tools if you want to update the firmare

-## Radio Frenquence Configuration
+## Radio Frequency Configuration

 The PN5180 offers the possibility to set a lot of configurations.
 The good news is that those configurations are stored and can be loaded.
 You can adjust them as well.
 The following code shows an example on how to load, extract the configuration and with the same way, you can write back a configuration if you need.
 Please refer to the documentation in this case to understand the changes you want to make: